 When testifying before the Senate earlier this week, Department of Health and Human Services’ Inspector General, Daniel Levinson, recommended that Medicare force nursing homes to pay for drugs that have prescribed inappropriately.
 Mr. Levinson also suggested that Medicare potentially bar nursing homes that don’t use antipsychotics appropriately.

 The over-prescribing of medications to nursing home residents is a practice that must stop now.
 It does not improve nursing home residents’ quality of life.
 In fact, clinical research has shown that it does the exact opposite, and places our loved ones at risk of injury or death.

-If you suspect that you or a loved one has suffered from any form of nursing home malpractice, neglect, or abuse, please contact Kentucky nursing home abuse attorney, Seth Gladstein, for a free consultation.
+If you suspect that you or a loved one has suffered from any form of nursing home malpractice, neglect, or abuse, please contact nursing home abuse attorney in Kentucky, Seth Gladstein, for a free consultation.
 A Louisville, Kentucky attorney, Seth has the experience to help properly and thoroughly investigate a nursing home negligence, malpractice, or abuse claim, and determine whether you may possibly recover monetary damages.
 By calling, you can help make nursing home facilities safer for you, your loved ones, and other residents.
-Seth can be reached at (502) 855-4177, or toll-free at 800-991-0474.
+Seth can be reached at (502) 791-9000.
 You may also email Seth at Seth@CommonwealthInjury.com right now.